-Responsive Ad UnitA keylogger (short for keystroke logger) is a type of surveillance technology software or hardware, that records every key you press on your keyboard.
-While some keyloggers are used for legitimate monitoring, most are deployed by attackers to steal passwords, banking information, emails, and personal data.
+Think of a keylogger (short for keystroke logger) as a digital wiretap for your keyboard.
+It is a form of surveillance technology — either software or a physical hardware device, that records every single button you press.
+While there are rare legitimate uses, such as parental control, most are deployed by attackers to steal passwords, banking information, and personal data.

-The dangerous part?
-Keyloggers often run silently in the background and do not appear in the Task Manager or Control Panel.
+The most dangerous aspect?
+Keyloggers are designed to be invisible.
+They often run silently in the background, disguised as system files, and do not appear in the standard Task Manager or Control Panel lists.

 Why Keyloggers Matter

-- They are one of the most common tools used in cyberattacks.
+• High prevalence: They remain one of the most common and effective tools used in cyberattacks today.

 This guide explains how keyloggers work, their types, how they infect devices, the risks they pose, and how to detect & remove them safely.

-Keyloggers operate at different layers of the operating system.
-Their core goal is simple: capture everything you type and send it to an attacker.
+Keyloggers operate at different layers of the operating system to watch every move a user makes on the keyboard.
+Their core goal is simple yet dangerous: capture everything you type and deliver it to the attacker without raising suspicion.

 Core Working Mechanisms